asthabonik/sveltekit-persons/README.md

-# Welcome to the SvelteKit Intern Project!
+# Welcome to the SvelteKit Persons Project!

 This web application is built using SvelteKit to showcase professional skills and learning progress during an internship at **Astha IT Solutions**.
 It features dynamic routing, content management, and integration with external APIs, providing a hands-on learning experience.